carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 - STREAM: Assesses sustainable memory bandwidth.

 #### MKL & OpenMPI Installation
 In order to work with HPCC, it is needed first to install Intel MKL (Math Kernel Library) and OpenMPI in our system.
+This installation must be performed in ALL NODES.

 To download Intel’s GPG key:
 ```